kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/CrossFlowCylinder.md

 ## Lift and drag forces

-The normal and axial forces can be expressed as lift and drag forces on the cylidner through the relations
+The normal and axial forces can be expressed as lift and drag forces on the cylinder through the relations

 $$
 F_D=F_N \sin\alpha + F_A \cos\alpha